FrancescoSaverioZuppichini/GraphAppCreator/README.md

 # GraphAppCreator
-## A General Structure to define custom Application using a Graph Structured
+## A General Structure to define custom Application using a Graph

 ### Overview
 The repository is structured as follow: